visdesignlab/trrack-examples/README.md

 - Using the provenance library to easily store nodes into a firebase realtime database

+## lesMisExampleCustomTrrackVis

+- Using the config object to customize trrack vis icons, icon size, and groups

 ## reactLesMisExample

 - Integrating provenance into a react based application